riyaagrahari/ARM-Templates/Vnet_Peering_Template/README.md

 #  Template to create Virtual Network
-This template creates peering between two existing Virtual Network (VNet1 and VNet2)
+This template creates peering between two existing Virtual Network.
+VNet1 and VNet2 should be Virtual Name.
+Name of existing virtual network can be changed in the template.

 ### It can be executed by three ways: